markt-de/puppet-postfix/README.md

 ### Known Issues

 - The postfix version of el7 does not support postconf_master.
 An alternative version is available from the [IUS Community Project](https://ius.io/).

-- The `puppet resource` interface is not working on postconf_master due to [PUP-3732](https://tickets.puppetlabs.com/browse/PUP-3732).